RupertJS/stassets/README.md

 and performs the build steps in memory.
 When you ask for your files, they've already been compiled.
 Life is easy.

+To start using an express server with `stassets` already configured, you should use [Rupert](https://github.com/RupertJS/rupert#rupert).

 stassets also minimizes the number of files you will transfer - it breaks the project into